TV Slagalica: Games

-The players randomly (by saying "stop", like in the first game) pick a 3-digit number and 6 more numbers (4 single-digit numbers, one which is one of 10, 15 or 20 and one is 25, 50, 75 or 100).
+The players randomly (by saying "stop", like in the first game) pick a 3-digit number and 6 more numbers (4 single-digit numbers, one of which is one of 10, 15 or 20 and one is 25, 50, 75 or 100).
 The players must use the six numbers and basic mathematical operations to get a result as close to the given number as possible.
 A 90-second time limit is imposed.
 After the time limit, the players report their results and the one with the closer result presents the equation.
 If the equation is wrong, the other player presents his equation.
 The game is played twice, each time one of the contestants picks the numbers.